Createdd/Writing/2018/articles/Tensor.md

 I will try to focus on the very most important concepts to make it as easy to understand as possible.
 Let's see!

-I will refer to and quote only the [official documentation](https://www.tensorflow.org/programmers_guide/low_level_intro) and simplify the explanation.
+I will refer to and quote only the [official documentation](https://www.tensorflow.org/programmers_guide/low_level_intro).

 ---